Thin-shell concentration for convex measures: Thin shell for convex measures

 In the case of log-concave measures \cite{Paouris1, Paouris2, GM, GuedonPologne}, several relations between the $Z_p^+$ bodies and the convex sets $K_a$ are known.
 We need their analogue in the setting of $s$-concave measures for negative $s$.
 We start with two technical lemmas.
-We postpone their proofs to the Appendix. \begin{lemma} Let $x, y \ge 1$, then
+We postpone their proofs to the appendix.